deathworlders/online/content/books/deathworlders/chapter-22-warhorse-pt3-third-year.md

 Your speech to the graduates.
 Foundation of your business dream."

 "Mm. *The idea that a company did not have to be cruel in order to be self-interested.
 That a successful business could also be a selfless one.
-That an enlightened business leader is one who welcomes and nurtures their competition and their colleagues equally…"*
+That an enlightened business leader is one who welcomes and nurtures their competition and their colleagues equally..."*

 * * *